advantageous/qbit/README.md

 QBit opens you up to peeking into what is going on, and allows you to pull some levers without selling your soul.

-QBit can be 15x faster than built-in Java Queues.
+QBit can be 15x faster than built-in Java queues.

 Status